-12 NIE Networks have access to the industry's learning portal through membership of the Energy Networks Association.
+11 NIE Networks have access to the industry's learning portal through membership of the Energy Networks Association.
 This portal is where the findings and industry learnings are deposited as a result of the various Ofgem inspired activities at industry level where DNOs can bid for innovation(s) funds through the RIIO-ED1 Innovation Stimulus.
 The latter includes the results or research or development or trials from both the GB electricity and gas industries.

-is attributed to Capex and the amount which is attributed to Opex.
+- RABs can add complexity to the regulatory framework.
+Therefore we will reassess the approach to separately depreciating multiple RABs, with a view to assessing if there is a better method, while ensuring not to affect the net present value of the total RAB. - 4.115 The RP5 framework is prescriptive in the amount of expenditure which is allowed for on the RAB (which can be referred to as 'Capex' or slow money) and the amount which is not allowed for on the RAB (which can be referred to as 'Opex' or fast money).
+However, the RP5 framework is not prescriptive regarding the amount of outturn expenditure which is attributed to Capex and the amount which is attributed to Opex.
 This may cause an issue in RP6, in that the proportion of revenues which are assumed by the Utility Regulator to be Capex (and Opex) is very different to the proportion of outturn expenditure which is attributed to Capex (and Opex) by NIE Networks, using NIE Networks' interpretation of accounting standards.
 We will assess this issue in RP6.